 - 1. Verify the existing wall thickness The distance from the condenser coil to the outdoor louver varies with sleeve depth.
 Two sets of air baffles are included with each unit to accommodate most installation requirements.
 Other air baffle kits are available from the factory (unique for applications).
-Know the wall sleeve depth when ordering to ensure proper baffle size. - 2.
+Know the wall sleeve depth when ordering to ensure proper baffle size.
+(See Figure 15) - 2.
 Verify Weather Angle Slide the unit into the wall sleeve.
-If the supply duct on the cooling chassis does not line up with the supply vent on the room cabinet, it is possible that factory installed the weather angles on the top and the sides will have to be reversed.
-This will allow approximately 1" of adjustment for alignment with the supply vent when mounting the unit to the wall sleeve (see Figure 14 and Figure 15).
+If the supply duct on the cooling chassis does not line up with the supply vent on the room cabinet, it is possible that factory installed the weather angles on the top and the sides will have to be replaced.
+This will allow for adjustment to alignment with the supply vent when mounting the unit to the wall sleeve (see Figure 14).
 Slide the unit back in the wall sleeve to verify proper fit.